success81/Synthetic_NLP_Data_Generation_Paper/README.md

 ## PHASE 3: MODEL PERFORMANCE TESTING
 The performance of the models overall improved with the addition of synthetic data to the genuine data.
 The results can be seen here. <b>(Reference: 11)</b>

+# Conclusion
+Through the testing of multiple models it is proven that adding synthetic data improves the performance of Classification Models

 <b>Sources</b>
 1. Pizza Reviews Genuine_Only Notebook: